hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base extends the set of extensions available in the FHIR standard (i.e.  [FHIR Extensions Pack](https://hl7.org/fhir/extensions/)) for Australia.
 Extensions are defined in AU Base when:
 * there is no native FHIR element that can be used
 * there is no available extension in the FHIR Extensions Pack or through pre-adoption of a later version of FHIR
-* it is not suitable or achievable to define the extension in the FHIR Extensions Pack
+* it is not suitable to define the extension in the FHIR Extensions Pack
 * the use is not specific to a single use case or domain (i.e. not specific to a single IG)

 This approach means that AU Core will not define extensions.
 AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the FHIR Extensions Pack.